mwangdakota/pages-uswds-jekyll/pages/apply/full-proposal.md

                 target="_blank">Research.gov (Online Grant Management for the NSF Community)</a></h3>
             <p><strong>Processing time:</strong> Up to 48 hours</p>

-            <p>Before applying, you need to register your company with NSF in Research.gov.
-Only after registering
-              with Research.gov can you login to <a href="https://www.fastlane.nsf.gov/" target="_blank">FastLane</a>
-              and begin preparing your proposal.
+            <p>Before applying, you must register your company with NSF in Research.gov.
+Only after registering with Research.gov can you login and begin preparing your proposal.
 (SBIR and STTR proposals are not accepted in Research.gov).
+We
-We recommend you explore FastLane before submitting your application.
+              recommend you explore FastLane before submitting your application.
             </p>
             <h3 id="sbir-company-registry"><a href="http://sbir.gov/registration" target="_blank">SBIR Company